-The 711FX3 Series switch supports up to 5 SNMP Trap Stations to which SNMP Traps will be sent.
-The switch supports five standard traps; Link Up, Link Down, Cold Start, Warm Start, Authentication Errors, and power supply failure.
+The 712FX4 Series switch supports up to 5 SNMP Trap Stations to which SNMP Traps will be sent.
+The switch supports five standard traps; Link Up, Link Down, Cold Start, Warm Start and Authentication Errors.
 SNMP Traps will be sent to all the trap stations configured on the switch when the corresponding trap is enabled.